Thursday, July 11, 2019

 You must always remember that you’re looking to gain a friend not a political adversary.
 It’s more important for you to identify the needs of others in order to introduce Christ.

-Every organization set up a set of values that serve to guide the mission.
+Every organization sets up a set of values that serve to guide the mission.
 It is through an accepted set of values that help keep people on track to ideas they hold up as important.
 You may even have defined set of family values that guide your children and help others to understand what drives you.

 Values are guided by needs.
 We should place value on people, not property.
 We should place value on family, not fortunes.
 We should place value on faith, not fables.
 These are generally similar to the values of most.
 Even those that have these backwards we can find out that fear is what often drives people.